midris360/project2/readme.md

 2. To be able to click on a song as a link to listen to song along with song image.

 ## Challenges
+1. I had challenges and still do with the CSS styling, alsohad challenges with the a few CRUD operations with the embedded relationship (Artists).

 ## Existing Bugs